 There are three primary steps in conception: ovulation, fertilization, and implantation.
 Ovulation is the first step, the ejection of a mature egg from the ovary.
 Fertilization occurs when the sperm penetrates the egg.
-Finally, implantation is when the fertilized egg attaches to the uterus.
+Finally, implantation is when the embryo attaches to the uterus.

 Every month, one of your ovaries has immature eggs that begin to develop in what are called follicles.
 Usually one of these follicles will begin to mature and the others will stop growing and eventually degenerate.
-Eventually, the follicle matures and releases the egg from the ovary, this is ovulation.
-Ovulation typically occurs approximately two weeks prior to your menstrual period.
+Eventually, the follicle matures and releases the egg from the ovary.
+This is ovulation and it typically occurs approximately two weeks prior to your menstrual period.
 For about twenty-four hours after ovulation, the egg can be fertilized.

 Finding out when and if you ovulate is one of the most important factors when trying to get pregnant.
 If you don't ovulate, you can't get pregnant.

-For fertilization to occur sperm must be introduced to the egg and must then penetrate the egg.
-After the sperm enters the egg the coating around the egg is altered to keep other sperm from also penetrating the egg.
+For fertilization to occur sperm must first be introduced to the egg and must then penetrate the egg.
+After the sperm enters the egg, the coating around the egg is altered to keep other sperm from also penetrating the egg.
 It is at this moment that the genetic makeup of the baby is determined, including the sex.
-Because the mother is only able to provide an X chromosome the father must provide a Y chromosome if the baby is going to be a boy.
-If the father also provides an X chromosome the baby will be a girl.
+Because the mother is only able to provide an X chromosome, the father must provide a Y chromosome if the baby is going to be a boy.
+If the father also provides an X chromosome, the baby will be a girl.